zathocto/log-injection-spring-boot-log4j2/README.md

-# Log Injection with Spring Boot and Logback
+# Log Injection with Spring Boot and Log4J2

 ## Usage